irisiflimsi/harn-geomap/README.md

 any other image you want to, including official maps you bought from Columbia Games or Kelestia.com.

+I have added the database for the points of interest I have geo-located in this manner.
+You can find them in the _workspaces/kethira_ subdirectory.
+You can import them into _qgis_ or _geoserver_ in vector data.
+There has been some discussion in the Harnforum about projection and it is far from obvious which one is canonical.
+I therefore added a basic Hârn image with geo coordinates for your convenience to more easily understand where everything is located in "my" projection.
+Again, import as raster data into the tool of your choice.

 ## QGis

 Installing _qgis_ is not difficult.
 For instance, on _Ubuntu_, all it